OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/02 Active Directory Authentication Library/hands-on-lab.md

 we'll take a look at authenticating a user and retrieving an Access Token.

 <a name="exercise2"></a>
-##Exercise 2: Use the ADAL to acquire an auth token for O365 Exchange
+## Exercise 2: Use the ADAL to acquire an auth token for Office 365 Exchange

 Now that we've got the library, let's add some code to authenticate a user.

-###Task 1: Acquire a new token
+### Task 1: Acquire a new token

 01. Navigate to the **activity_my.xml** layout file.
 You can find layouts in the `src/main/res/layout` folder.

     ![](img/0048_navigate_to_activity_my_xml.png)

-02. Replace the "Hello world" label with the following Button definition:
+02. Replace the "Hello world" TextView with the following Button definition:

     ```xml
     <Button